 STEP 3.
 Run a container instance of the image using the following command lines

 docker run -p 1880:1880 -p 9000:9000 --device=/dev/spidev0.0 -e "FIELD=pns"--restart=always hilschernetpi/netpi-nodered-fieldbus

 docker run -p 1880:1880 -p 9000:9000 --device=/dev/spidev0.0 -e "FIELD=eis"--restart=always hilschernetpi/netpi-nodered-fieldbus

 http://<netPi ip address>:<mapped host port> (NOT https://) e.g.

 http://192.168.0.1:1880.
-Use the two extra nodes fieldbus in and fieldbus out in the nodes library for exchanging process data with netX in your flow.
+Use the two extra nodes fieldbus in and fieldbus out in the nodes library for exchanging process IO data with netX and the rest of your flow.
 The nodes' info tab explains how to use the nodes.